Mahamaya Temple In Assam To Visit In 2025

 Image Credit: Wahabdr for Wikipedia Commons

-Mahamaya Temple is a Shakti Peeth located in Assam.
-Shakti Peethas are normally places of extreme power, as per Hindu tradition, and they bear a mythological significance as well.
-The temple is dedicated to Devi Mahamaya, who controls the illusions of the world.
-In addition, the deity is worshipped with pomp and is shown during Durga Puja and other festivals.
+Mahamaya Devi Temple is a Shakti Peeth located in Assam.
+Shakti Peethas are places of extreme power, as per Hindu tradition, and they also bear a mythological significance.
+The temple is dedicated to Devi Mahamaya, who controls the world’s illusions.
+The deity is also worshipped with pomp and is shown during Durga Puja and other festivals.

 During these festivals, the deity is showered with animal sacrifice as a part of a 400-year-old tradition.
 The priests and the pilgrims believe it to be an integral part of pleasing the goddess.
 The animals used include buffaloes, goats and birds.
 The temple also has another extension about 2 kilometres away, known as the Snaanghat Temple, which serves the purpose of being the centre of Shakti Yagya, an ancient tradition practised to date by the temple priests.